Dispute-Bills/genesis-custom-headers/readme.txt

 5. An output example using a custom image and caption on the Genesis default theme by StudioPress

 == Changelog ==

+= 1.1.1 =
+* Added deactivation function so plugin will deactivate if a user switches to a non-Genesis theme

 = 1.1.0 =
 * Added ability to enable/disable various header options from the Settings Page for a cleaner UI